 We often turn our attention to our breath when we climb upstairs, or when we practice yoga.
 But for most of the day we don’t pay attention to the way we breathe.
 If we get used to making quick control of our breath during the day, we can easily recognize our stress levels and improve the quality of our life.

 Deep and full breathing can overcome the obstacle of stress and send clearer messages to our nervous system.

 On the other hand surface breathing is the natural reaction to a stressful situation.
 At the same time, messages are sent to our nervous system that something is wrong, and this fact activates even more stress.

-This situation may looks like a dead end but you can fix it easily.
+This situation may look like a dead-end but you can fix it easily.
 The only thing you have to do is to start taking some deep full breaths.
 Deep breathing causes a relaxing reaction.
 And the good thing is that you can do them everywhere you want and in just a few seconds – even in the middle of a really important appointment, during a flight or just when you are waiting in a row.

 Below I give you some ideas on how you can transform your next breath into full, soothing and relaxing: